OutSystems/docs-product/src/managing-the-applications-lifecycle/data-protection.md

 ## Examples of personal data obfuscation/removal

-There are certain scenarios, outside of production environments, where collected personal data (like the name of an end-user) is irrelevant and as such should be masked or removed.
+There are certain scenarios, outside of production environments, where collected personal data (like the name of an end user) is irrelevant and as such should be masked or removed.
 For example, you may want to use a clone of a real production database for troubleshooting purposes or you may want to use real production data in pre-production environments to perform testing of new features.

 The following examples show how to replace or remove personal data collected by OutSystems systems applications in such situations: